 - Over 110 operational load cases similar to ABS DLC 1,2,

 - Over 18 extreme load cases equivalent to ABS DLC 1.6 and 6.1, representing 50-year Return Period Events

 - One event equivalent to the ABS survival load case, representing a 500-year Return Period Event.

-Based on observations over the past year, the 1:8 VolturnUS exhibited responses in line with coupled model design predictions and provides confidence moving forward with design and construction of a full-scale floating offshore wind turbine utilizing the VolturnUS platform technology.
+Based on observations during deployment, the VolturnUS 1:8 exhibited responses in line with coupled model design predictions and provides confidence moving forward with design and construction of a full-scale floating offshore wind turbine utilizing the VolturnUS platform technology.

 In all 119 events described above, the VolturnUS floating platform performed markedly well.
 It exhibited accelerations very close to the predicted results, less than 0.17g for the whole year under all operational, 50-year scaled, and 500-year scaled return period events.

 Early Research on Floating Offshore Wind Turbines